ministryofjustice/service_assessments/phases/v2/beta.md

 Service Manager able to:

-* explain changes to the metrics collected since alpha and the reasons for change (if any).
+* Explain changes to the metrics collected since alpha and the reasons for change (if any).
-* show how they currently measure the performance of the existing service (if applicable) and which measures will provide a baseline for the new service.
+* Show how they currently measure the performance of the existing service (if applicable) and which measures will provide a baseline for the new service.
-* show how they are collecting users journey data for the new service during beta (using a chosen analytics package).
+* Show how they are collecting users journey data for the new service during beta (using a chosen analytics package).
-* show how they are collecting and calculating cost per transaction (or equivalent*) during beta.
+* Show how they are collecting and calculating cost per transaction (or equivalent*) during beta.
-* show how they are collecting user satisfaction data during beta (GOV.UK 'done page' questionnaire or other).
+* Show how they are collecting user satisfaction data during beta (GOV.UK 'done page' questionnaire or other).
-* show how they are collecting completion rate (or equivalent*) data during beta.
+* Show how they are collecting completion rate (or equivalent*) data during beta.
-* show how they are collecting other metrics data (including journey stage information) during beta.
+* Show how they are collecting other metrics data (including journey stage information) during beta.
-* explain how they plan to increase digital take up during beta.
+* Explain how they plan to increase digital take up during beta.
-* explain how they are assessing potential for channel shift and level of assisted digital services required.
+* Explain how they are assessing potential for channel shift and level of assisted digital services required.
-* explain how they are engaging with beta users, delivery partners and other stakeholders to manage transition to live service.
+* Explain how they are engaging with beta users, delivery partners and other stakeholders to manage transition to live service.
-* explain how they will track migration from online to offline.
+* Explain how they will track migration from online to offline.
 <aside>
   * for non-transactional user journeys
 </aside>